puu4pina/Room_Temperature_Monitoring/README.md

 ## Notes

-- Assumptions: you have a wix site published, you have a working google sheet, keep Arduino connected to computer while program is running
+- Assumptions: using an Arduino Uno Rev 3, you have a wix site published, you have a working google sheet, keep Arduino connected to computer while program is running
 - Parts of code are written using generative AI